fly6516/Multi-Lang/README.md

 ## English Version
 <a id="english-version"></a>

+> ❗️ **Warning** > The `slim` and `max` versions and their branches have been temporarily put on hold due to optimizations in the `latest` image (main branch).
+They may contain bugs and are not recommended for compiling or running images.

 ### Overview
 This project provides a Docker-based multi-language compile environment.
 It is designed to support development in various programming languages such as C/C++, Java, Python, Node.js, Go, Rust, Ruby, PHP, Haskell, Perl, Lua, and .NET.
 **[Docker Hub](https://hub.docker.com/r/fly6516/multilang)**